-- If you send invitations to school, please invite all students in the advisory or child's homeroom class section. - Do not send birthday presents or party favors to school. - Birthday celebrations will NOT include food due to pandemic protocol. - Do NOT provide lunch for the students.
+- If you send invitations to school, please invite all students in the advisory or child's homeroom class section. - Do not send birthday presents or party favors to school. - Do NOT provide lunch for the students.

 Parents must be approved by the Division Leader to schedule to bring special treats for birthdays or at other events or times during the year.
 No delivery of flowers, balloon bouquets, etc., so as not to interrupt the educational process.